 "Weezer" was a childhood nickname of Cuomo's.

 Cuomo has had some articles published.
-His first 2 were for Details magazine.
+His first two were for Details magazine.
 "Life In The Fast Lane" was published in the January 1995 issue (Stephen Dorff on the cover), and "Road Worriers," published in the April 1995 issue (Trent Reznor on the cover).
 The third article appeared in the February 1995 copy of Chart, a small Canadian magazine.
 The issue had Eric's Trip and Suede on the dual cover, and the article was one page with a promo photo from the Blue Album era.

 The first 600,000 copies of the US version of Maladroit were individually numbered.